NVIDIA/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/MCTP/README.md

 `xyz/openbmc_project/mctp/<NetworkId>/<EID>` where NetworkId is the locally defined [network identfier][1] the endpoint is part of and EID is the endpoint ID.
 This aids in the enumeration of the endpoints belonging to an MCTP network.
-The D-Bus object implements the `xyz.openbmc_project.MCTP.Endpoint` interface.
+The D-Bus object implements the `xyz.openbmc_project.MCTP.Endpoint` and `xyz.openbmc_project.Common.UnixSocket` interface.
 The object may also optionally implement `xyz.openbmc_project.Common.UUID` interface to address the requirement for devices with multiple endpoints and for hot-plug devices.

 An MCTP Network may provide an optional MCTP Network ID that can be used to differentiate different MCTP Networks when more than one MCTP Network can be